 In 2011, Earthworks’ Sharon Wilson, who has been organizing against fracking in Denton the past few years, attended a Houston gas industry conference for PR professionals.
 During the conference, she recorded Matt Pitzarella, director of corporate communications and public affairs at Range Resources, giving a presentation in which he stated that Range Resources had hired Army and Marine veterans with experience in military-style psychological operations to influence communities like Denton where the company drills for gas.

 During the conference, another PR professional, Matt Carmichael, external affairs manager at Anadarko Petroleum Corporation, suggested that his colleagues download the Army’s Counterinsurgency Manual, calling residents fighting fracking in their local municipalities an “insurgency.”

-That “insurgency” includes people like me and my friends as well as Denton moms like Bush, who live only 200 feet from gas wells.
+That “insurgency” includes people like me and my friends, as well as Denton moms like Maile, who live only 200 feet from gas wells.